Summer agenda: Why Dwyane Wade is the key to the Bulls' offseason

 The future of Jimmy Butler

-Butler should remain in Chicago, and there are several reasons why that makes sense.
+Jimmy Butler should remain in Chicago, and there are several reasons why that makes sense.

 Butler’s contract is one the best bargains for an All-Star player.